Shreya-arun24/Shreya-arun24/README.md

 ### Donation Form
 A web page designed for processing donations, featuring dynamic input handling and responsive UI.

+### Movie Reccemendation System
+A project that reccemends movies by finding similar users.

 ## Learning Journey

 Currently, I'm delving deeper into: